 Here, a rotating YDLiDAR X4 lidar is used with the Google programme Cartographer for a spectacular mapping experience.

-Within its range, the Elektor e-shop offers several new products with which you can carry out such hand-on experiments (see below).
+The Elektor Store offers several new products enabling you to carry out such hand-on experiments (see below).